spacl-ua/CLIC/README.md

 # 1. Select Google Cloud project

-Create and select a Google Cloud project.
+Select a Google Cloud project:

 	gcloud config set project clic-215616

+If you are creating a new project, make sure the necessary APIs are enabled.

 # 2. Build Docker images